pprachi15/pprachi15/README.md

 ## Experience 👩🏻‍💻
 ### Program Management and Analytics Intern, Tesla, Nevada
 Aug 2024 – Present
+- Analytics Project: Tasked with creating the first Semi Service Advisor Dashboard and identifying efficiency metrics, building reports for our heavy-duty service technicians.
 - Creating a prioritized roadmap for technical training needs for program partners internally and externally.
 - Working with subject matter experts and leadership to define objectives and build technical needs for technicians.
 - Coordinating with internal teams to produce technical content focused on safety and customer experience.